cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-05.md

 Processing triggers for man-db (2.9.1-1) ...
 ```

+2. In following steps, we will setup Harbor to use http and not https.
+Docker requires configuration to use insecure registries.

-2. Setup Docker to use an insecure registry
+Setup Docker to use an insecure registry by creating an `insecure-registries` entry into `/etc/docker/daemon.json`
 Create a `/etc/docker/daemon.json`

 ```ctr:harbor